Vivian0108/YouTubeCrawler/README.md

 #### 1. Clone the repo
 #### 2. Install Django
 Install Django by following the [instructions](https://docs.djangoproject.com/en/2.0/topics/install/#database-installation).
 The crawler is implemented with PostgreSQL.
 To intall PostgreSQL, which can be downloaded from [here](https://www.postgresql.org/download/).
+Check [here](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) for more information about setting up PostgreSQL database
 For PostgreSQL to function normally, you'll also need to install psycopg2 using `pip3 install psycopg2`.
 If you only wanna install the package in the virtualenv, call the command after activating the virtualenv (see Step 3 for virtualenv activation).
 #### 3. (Optional) [Create a virtual environment for Django](https://docs.djangoproject.com/en/2.1/intro/contributing/)
 Activate the virtualenv before continuing to the next steps